Skip to content

 Their responsibilities are intentionally separate:

-• task_workflow: create, list, update, block, and complete durable tasks
+• task_workflow: create, list, update, block, and complete saved tasks

 • task_review: list tasks and record pass, concern, fail, or accepted review outcomes without changing workflow status directly